krunalpriyadarshi/Codeforce-Solutions/Book/Book_Gradle.md

 - **Lazy V/s Eager Initialization**

+> When running `./gradlew help`, during the configuration phase, eager tasks are fully created (task objects are created), while lazy tasks are only registered as metadata.
+However, configuration code for both eager and lazy tasks is executed during the configuration phase.

   - `Eager tasks` are created during Configuration time While `Lazy Tasks` are only created when needed.
 Large build slow down the system commands hence Lazy tasks are usually preferred over Eager tasks.

   - ```gradle